jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - all:SOCMoveRobber:game=test|playerNumber=3|coord=504
 - all:SOCGameServerText:game=test|text=p3 moved the robber.
 - If any choices to be made:
     - all:SOCGameState:game=test|state=20  // or choose-player, choose-resource-or-cloth, etc
+- Else, if there's no possible victim to rob from, and player just won by gaining largest army:
+    - all:SOCGameElements:game=test|e4=3  // CURRENT_PLAYER
+    - all:SOCGameState:game=test|state=1000
+- Else:
-- Otherwise next message is SOCReportRobbery from server, which isn't part of this sequence
+    - Next message is SOCReportRobbery from server, which will be start of next sequence

 ### Move pirate